-Students who do not have proof of American Heart Association Healthcare Provider level CPR certification must also enroll in EMS 100.
+Students who do not have proof of American Heart Association BLS Provider level CPR certification must also enroll in EMS 100 and complete the training required for the certification prior to the deadline to submit health documentation.
+The deadline to submit health documentation will be provided by the NAS 100 instructor the first week of class each semester.